 That’s what you have to DO, now here’s what you have to KNOW.
 I’ll call these my “Straight-To-The-Point Principles”:

 Your new business entity is a “separate person” in the eyes of the law.
 Don’t forget this very important point.
 You need to treat it as separate from yourself.
-Use your title every time (have a correct title) and follow the other “formalities” (click here for another blog article on those).
+Use your title every time (have a correct title) and follow the other “formalities”.

 Pitfall #4: Hiring an accountant to form your new business entity for you.
 Don’t get me wrong.
 I love accountants.
 We have many CPA firms as clients and some of my close friends are accountants.
 They are experts at tax and accounting, both of which I know next to nothing about.
 But on the flip side, they know next to nothing about legal requirements and legal issues.
 Many times they will choose a type of business entity to form based solely on tax reasons – and they completely ignore the legal implications.
 I see this a lot when accountants form single-member LLC’s (Ugh!).
 They also don’t know the legal documents you need to have (those that are required and those that are recommended).
 I’ve seen corporations formed by accountants that have no bylaws!
 Are you kidding me?
 Or worse, they “pull” templates and create the documents without having any clue what they should say or actually do say.

 So let’s recap, shall we?

 1) Decide how serious you are.
 This will tell you the amount of resources to invest.

 2) Understand that this is going to be some work on your part to manage your new entity.